-In 2020 Fobzu partnered with the Middle East Centre (MEC) at Oxford University to launch the Fobzu-Oxford University MEC Writing Residence for Palestinian Scholars.
+In 2020 Fobzu partnered with the Middle East Centre (MEC) at Oxford University to launch the Fobzu-Oxford University MEC Writing Residency for Palestinian Scholars.
 The partnership reflects the historic links between the two institutions, which date back to Fobzu’s founding and first Chair, Middle East Centre Fellow Elizabeth Monroe and early committee members such as Roger Owen, as well as a commitment held by both institutions to supporting Palestinian higher education.

 The Writing Residency supports visa procurement, travel from Palestine, accommodation and access to Oxford University libraries and the archive at the Middle East Centre during the scholar’s stay for a period of six to eight weeks during either the summer or autumn.
 The recipient will also benefit from a stipend of £2000 to cover living costs during the residency.

 For information about eligibility and how to apply, please see below.
-Applications for 2020 close on 24th February.

 The Fobzu-Oxford Writing Residency is dedicated to supporting Palestinian scholarship by facilitating the completion of a writing project in Oxford for a Palestinian scholar.